 Research Areas

-Juntao is broadly interested in how chromosomes encode and transmit biological information across cell divisions and generations.
-Juntao's work focuses on the molecular basis of the inheritance of chromatin states for genome maintenance and cell fate decisions.
-By integrating genetic, biochemical, microscopic and structural approaches, he aims to uncover the general principles governing chromosome-based memory for development and evolution.
+I am broadly interested in how chromosomes encode and transmit biological information across cell divisions and generations.
+Currently, my work focuses on the molecular basis of the inheritance of chromatin states for genome maintenance and cell fate decisions.
+By integrating genetic, biochemical, microscopic, and structural approaches, I aim to uncover the general principles governing chromosome-based memory for development and evolution.

 Faithful inheritance of chromatin states is essential for preserving gene expression patterns and genome integrity.
-Juntao is interested in understanding the molecular mechanisms on how chromatin maintains its epigenetic information during essential biological processes, including chromosomal duplication, transcription and other genome-wide chromatin remodeling events such as histone-to-protamine transition in male germline.
+I am interested in understanding the molecular mechanisms of how chromatin maintains its epigenetic information during essential biological processes, including chromosomal duplication, transcription, and other large-scale chromatin remodeling events.

-Juntao's Ph.D. thesis work uncovered a novel function of replication checkpoint factor Mrc1/CLASPIN in epigenetic inheritance by distributing parental histones to both daughter DNA strands.
-Mechanistically, Mrc1/CLASPIN contains a conserved histone H3-H4 tetramer binding domain that locates at the center of replication fork, independently from its checkpoint motifs.
-Together with other replisome-associated histone chaperones, his thesis work suggests that replisome contains multiple intermediate sites for parental histone recycling.
+My Ph.D. thesis work uncovered a novel function of replication checkpoint factor Mrc1/CLASPIN in epigenetic inheritance by distributing parental histones to both daughter DNA strands.
+Mechanistically, Mrc1/CLASPIN contains a conserved histone H3-H4 tetramer binding domain that anchors at the center of the replication fork.
+Together with other replisome-associated histone chaperones, his thesis work suggests that the replisome contains multiple intermediate sites for parental histone recycling.
 (Yu et al., PMID: 39094570, 2024).

 Parental histone distribution site (D site) [Modelled by PDB: 8XGC (cryo-EM) and ma-dm-hisrep-263 (AlphaFold)].

-Adult stem cells undergo asymmetric cell division, which generates a daughter stem cell and a differentiating progeny for tissue homeostasis.
+Adult stem cells undergo asymmetric cell division to generate a self-renewing stem cell and a differentiating cell.
 A fundamental unsolved question is how two daughter cells can adopt distinct cell fates during this process.

-During asymmetric divisions of Drosophila male germline stem cell, sister chromatids undergo non-random segregation.
-This observation suggests that two genetically identical sister chromatids are created differently, potentially priming for cell fate decision.
+During asymmetric divisions of the Drosophila male germline stem cell, sister chromatids undergo non-random segregation.
+This observation suggests that two genetically identical sister chromatids are created differently, potentially priming for cell fate decisions.
 However, it remains unclear how the differences between sister chromatids are established and recognized by germline stem cells.
-Juntao's postdoc work wants to understand the molecular basis underlying non-random sister chromatid segregation (NRSS) and its role in cell fate specification and differentiation.
+My postdoc work aims to understand the molecular basis underlying non-random sister chromatid segregation (NRSS) and its role in cell fate specification and differentiation.

 Non-random sister chromatid segregation in Drosophila male germline stem cells.